-Completed in 1910 at a cost of $112 million, the immense structure ran the length of two city blocks along 7th Avenue.
-Eighty-four giant pink granite columns supported the cornice and porticoes.
+Costing $112 million to erect, the immense structure ran the length of two city blocks along Seventh Avenue.
+Eighty-four giant pink granite columns supported entablatures, creating porticoes.
 Two grand carriage entrances mimicked the Brandenburg Gate.
-Carved granite eagles, each weighing 5,700 pounds perched on the cornice.
-Covering over seven acres, it was as historian Jill Jonnes called it, a “great Doric temple to transportation.”
+Carved granite eagles, each weighing 5,700 pounds, perched above the entrances.
+Covering over seven acres, the building was, as historian Jill Jonnes called it, a “great Doric temple to transportation.”

 The interior, however, was the show-stopper.

-The main hall was a copy of the Baths of Caracalla on a larger, grander scale.
-The vast space was approximately equal to the nave of St. Peter’s Basilica in Rome – the largest interior space in the city, rising 15 stories upward.
-The concourse – a soaring conservatory of iron arches supporting a glass ceiling – was breathtaking.
+The main hall was inspired by the Baths of Caracalla, but on a larger, grander scale.
+The vast space was approximately equal to the nave of St. Peter’s Basilica in Rome.
+It was the largest interior space in the city, rising 15 stories upward.
+The concourse–a soaring conservatory of iron arches supporting a glass ceiling–was breathtaking.
 Writer Thomas Wolfe, overcome by its immensity, said that Penn Station was large enough to "hold the sound of time."